Ask toddle AI

 We say that a variable is Scoped to the component it is defined in.
 This means that a variable can only be accessed or updated inside that component.

 Initially this may seem rather limiting, but as your application grows and your are adding more and more components, it drastically simplifies reasoning about your applications data.
-Without this restraint in can sometimes be difficult to know which parts of our application is using a specific variable, or if it is even still relevant.
+Without this restraint it can sometimes be difficult to know which parts of our application is using a specific variable, or if it is even still relevant.

 Binding input fields